Stochastic Gradient MCMC for Nonlinear State Space Models: Experiments

 \subsubsection{SGLD on Exchange Rate Log-Returns}

 We now consider fitting the SVM and the GARCH model to EUR-USD exchange rate data at the minute resolution from November 2017 to October 2018.
 The data consists of 350,000 observations of demeaned log-returns.
 As the market is closed during non-business hours, we further break the data into 53 weekly segments of roughly 7,000 observations each.
 In our model, we assume independence between weekly segments and divide the data into a training set of the first 45 weeks and a test set of the last 8 weeks.
 Full processing details and example plots are in the Appendix.
-Note that our method (Algorithm~\ref{alg:sgld}) easily scales to the unsegmented series; however the abrupt changes between starts of weeks are not adequately modeled by Eq.~\eqref{eq:svmend}
+Our method (Algorithm~\ref{alg:sgld}) easily scales to the unsegmented series; however the abrupt changes between starts of weeks are not adequately modeled by \eqref{eq:svmend}

 We fit both the SVM and the GARCH model using SGLD with four different gradient methods: (i) \textbf{Full}, the full gradient over all segments in the training set; (ii) \textbf{Weekly}, a stochastic gradient over a randomly selected segment in the training set; (iii) \textbf{No Buffer}, a stochastic gradient over a randomly selected \emph{subsequence} of length $S = 40$; and (iv) \textbf{Buffer}, our buffered stochastic gradient for a subsequence of length $S = 40$ with buffer length $B = 10$.
 To estimate the stochastic gradients, we use Algorithm~\ref{alg:pf} with $N = 1000$.
 To select the stepsize parameter, we performed a grid search over $\epsilon \in \{1, 0.1, 0.01, 0.001\}$ and selected the method with smallest KSD.
 We present the KSD results in Table~\ref{tab:exchange_ksd}.
-Figure~\ref{fig:exchange_sgld} are trace plots of the heldout and predictive loglikelihood for the four different SGLD methods, each averaged over 5 chains.

-For the SVM, we see that buffering improves performance on both heldout and predictive loglikelihoods, Figure~\ref{fig:exchange_sgld}~(top), and also leads to more accurate MCMC samples, Table~\ref{tab:exchange_ksd}~(left).
+For the SVM, we see that buffering leads to more accurate MCMC samples, Table~\ref{tab:exchange_ksd}~(left).
 In particular, the samples from SGLD without buffering have smaller $\phi, \tau^2$ and a larger $\sigma^2$, indicating that its posterior is (inaccurately) centered around a SVM with larger latent state noise.
 We also again see that the full sequence and weekly segment methods perform poorly due to the limited number of samples that can be computed in a fixed runtime.